aguadotzn/TFM_MUINBDES/Data Visualization/README.md

 **Air quality studio of Madrid city**.

 >This folder contains some screenshots as examples (_/examples_ folder) about the most useful data visualization that I made with the code.
-Also contains the **Power BI** file with the main data visualization.
+It also contains the **Power BI** file with the main data visualization.

 ## Prerequisites